VitorZe/VitorZe/README.md

-- 👋 Olá, Me chamo Vitor
+Estudante de mestrado (FMRP-USP)
-- 👀 Estou interessado em aplicar ciência de dados a pesquisa acadêmica em psicologia (Educacional e Psicometria)
+Especialista em ciência de dados (PUC-RIO)
-- 🌱 Aprendendo visualização/engenharia de dados e Machine Learning
+Consultoria em analise de dados e visualização da informação
-- 📫 e-mail para contato: josevitordeneto@gmail.com

 <!---
 VitorZe/VitorZe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.